gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 1. Plots

-    * Jet transverse momentum (pT) for all jets, histogram
+    * Jet transverse momentum pT for all jets, histogram

 2. Steps

-    * Build: collect all jets in each event (input: jets collection)
-    * Build: extract pT for each jet (input: jets)
+    * Build: From each event’s jets collection, extract pt for every jet
-    * Build: aggregate all jet pT values across events (input: per-jet pT)
+    * Build: Combine all jets’ pt values across all events into a single list/array
-    * Build: histogram the aggregated jet pT values
+    * Build: jet pt (to be histogrammed)

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
-    * jets:
+    * Jets:
       * pt (needed for plotting)

 4. Notes:
-  * No jet selection or event weighting is applied unless specified.
-  * If a specific jet collection is required (e.g., AntiKt4EMPFlow vs AntiKt4EMTopo), please specify; otherwise the default jets in DAOD_PHYSLITE will be used.
+  * In DAOD_PHYSLITE, kinematic quantities are typically stored in MeV; if you want GeV on the axis, divide pt by 1000 during the build step.

 </div></details>